rafe0001/rafe0001/README.md

 - 👋 Hi, I’m @rafe0001
 - 👀 I’m interested in ...cyber aecurity
-- 🌱 I’m currently learning ...diploma in cse
+- 🌱 I’m currently working on skills to get a job as a fresher
 - 💞️ I’m looking to collaborate on ...in learning c and c++
 - 📫 How to reach me ...
 - 😄 Pronouns: ...